Rhys Gryg: Power play

 Rhys ap Gruffydd died in 1197, and Rhys Gryg's ally Gruffydd in 1201, and by 1204 Maelgwn had taken possession of most of Deheubarth.
-In 1204, Rhys made an alliance with Gruffydd's sons, Rhys and Owain, and drove Maelgwn out of Ystrad Tywi which was then shared between them, with Rhys Gryg getting the Cantref Mawr.
-By 1211 Rhys had fallen out with his nephews, who were supporters of Llywelyn the Great and intervened on behalf of King John of England, attacking and capturing Llandovery from them with the help of English Royal troops.
+In 1204, Rhys made an alliance with Gruffydd's sons, Rhys and Owain, and drove Maelgwn out of Ystrad Tywi which was then shared between them, with Rhys Gryg getting Cantref Mawr.
+By 1211 Rhys had fallen out with his nephews, who were supporters of Llywelyn ab Iorwerth, and intervened on behalf of King John of England, attacking and capturing Llandovery from them with the help of English royal troops.

 After John forced Llywelyn to give up all his conquests outside the core area of Gwynedd, Rhys joined with Maelgwn to eject his nephews from the remainder of their lands.
 However, when King John built a castle at Aberystwyth, Rhys and Maelgwn changed sides, attacked the castle and burnt it.
 In 1212, Rhys attacked and burnt Swansea.

 Defeat, flight and capture

-The sons of Gruffydd ap Rhys, Rhys and Owain, had now made their peace with King John and gone over to the English Royal side.
+The sons of Gruffydd ap Rhys, Rhys and Owain, had now made their peace with King John and sided with the English king.
 In 1213 an English army led by Falkes de Bréauté was sent to strip Rhys Gryg of his lands and give them to his nephews.
 Rhys was defeated in a battle at Llandeilo and was forced to flee to Ceredigion to seek the protection of his brother Maelgwn.
 Later in the year he was captured by the English and imprisoned at Carmarthen.

 Release and revolt

-In 1215 however, the sons of Gruffydd ap Rhys turned against the King and made an alliance with their uncle Maelgwn.
-The English released Rhys Gryg in the hope that he would start a civil war but instead Rhys joined forces with Llywelyn the Great, and he, along with Maelgwn and the sons of Gruffydd ap Rhys were with Llywelyn in the attack which captured many castles in South Wales in December of that year.
+In 1215, however, the sons of Gruffydd ap Rhys turned against the King and made an alliance with their uncle Maelgwn.
+The English released Rhys Gryg in the hope that he would start a civil war, but instead Rhys joined forces with Llywelyn ab Iorwerth and he, along with Maelgwn and the sons of Gruffydd ap Rhys, was with Llywelyn in the attack which captured many castles in South Wales in December of that year.
 At the parliament held by Llywelyn at Aberdyfi in 1216, Rhys Gryg was allocated Cantref Mawr and Cantref Bychan and other lands.